ListViewProcessCurrentObjectController.CustomProcessSelectedItem Event

 Note

-You can find more examples in the following help topic: How to: Replace a List View’s Default Action.
+For more examples, refer to the following topic: How to: Replace a List View’s Default Action.

 To disable double-click processing in a GridListEditor, set the GridListEditor.ProcessSelectedItemByDoubleClick property to false.